jackdb/jackdb-heroku-plugin/README.md

 The connection tokens expire after a couple of minutes (currently five) and the server rejects connection attempts for expired tokens.
 If you receive this error then try running the plugin command again and it should work.

 ## License

-The source code for this plugin is released under the MIT license.
+This plugin is released under the MIT license.
 See the file LICENSE.

 Use of this plugin with JackDB's services shall be subject to the [Terms of Service][JackDB Terms].